akgarg0472/url-shortener-statisticsservice/README.md

 ## Introduction

-The **URL Shortener Metrics Service** is a Node.js and TypeScript-based microservice designed to handle statistics and metrics for a URL shortener application.
+The **URL Shortener Statistics Service** is a Node.js and TypeScript-based microservice designed to handle statistics and metrics for a URL shortener application.
 It interacts with **Elasticsearch** to store and query metrics data and provides REST endpoints for easy integration.

 Key features include: